SkyInkLearning/.github/profile/README.md

 ## Hello there 👋

 Im going to be using this to store different repos where I can simply return later to refer back to things that I have learned and to collect the things that im building since the feed on the profile on github looks awful after just a couple of repos.

-Im going to try to write the readmes as well as possible as I find time.
+Keep in mind that I jsut got this idea recently so it might looks quite empty for a while.
+The readme files will be finished as I find time.

 ## Currently working on: